What Are Competencies?

 We also provide a full suite of talent management tools and content to support the UCF including APTA™, our patented, customizable personnel psychological testing tool for directly measuring the UCF competencies most important for success in a role.
 Additional tools include questionnaire items, behavioral anchors, interview questions, and assessment exercises for employee selection and development.
 These provide the source materials for building assessment programs.
 Most importantly, each competency component is linked to our portfolio of assessments.

-Structure of the Universal Competency Framework (UCF)
+Universal Competency Framework (UCF)

 Benefits of the Universal Competency Framework (UCF)